funilrys/PyFunceble/CONTRIBUTING.md

 Once you went through all of those steps, you are ready and can start to code.

+#### Notes for Code Contributions

+1. When you are working on a new feature or a bug, make sure to create a new branch.
+2. When developing, please keep in mind that your configuration files located in the `~/.config/pyfunceble/` directory will be ignored.

+   Therefore, you may want to create a new configuration file in the root of the repository.
+You can overwrite it by using the `PYFUNCEBLE_CONFIG_DIR` environment variable.

 ### Improving The Documentation

 Maintaining a documentation is rarely a one man action.
-If you think a paragragh, a section should be improved or a totally new section added, feel free to write a draft and submit your change through a Pull Request.
+If you think a paragraph, a section should be improved or a totally new section added, feel free to write a draft and submit your change through a Pull Request.